Home Dog Care How to Treat a Dog Ear Infection Without A Vet: OTC and...

 Since you likely have peroxide in your house, you may want to use it to keep your dog's ears clean.

 Don't!
 It would help if you never used hydrogen peroxide or alcohol for this.
-Either could make recurring ear infections worse and inflame the ear canal.

 How Can You Tell If a Dog Has an Ear Infection?

-Most ear infections come with signs from your dog that something is wrong.
-You may not notice anything by the external ear, or it may be red, swelling, or have scabs.
+You may not notice anything by the external ear, or it may be red, swelling, or scabs.

 There may also be an odor in the ear, discharge (yellow, brown, or bloody), or hair loss in the area.

-You may also notice head shaking or your dog scratching in and around his ear.
+You may also notice head-shaking or your dog scratching in and around his ear.
 These are all dog ear infection symptoms to be aware of.

 What Should You Expect at the Vet for Ear Infections?

-Expect your vet to inspect your dog's ears thoroughly.
-He will look at the outer ear canal, check for ear mites, and look for irritated skin inside the ear.
+They will look at the outer ear canal, check for ear mites, and look for irritated skin inside the ear.

 The vet will not only want to check for infection but determine what type it is.